gndrmnn/nodepool/doc/source/openshift.rst

          A dictionary of key-value pairs that will be stored with the node data in ZooKeeper.
 The keys and values can be any arbitrary string.

+      .. attr:: max-cores
+         :type: int

+         Maximum number of cores usable from this pool.
+This can be used to limit usage of the kubernetes backend.
+If not defined nodepool can use all cores up to the limit of the backend.

+      .. attr:: max-servers
+         :type: int

+         Maximum number of pods spawnable from this pool.
+This can be used to limit the number of pods.
+If not defined nodepool can create as many servers the kubernetes backend allows.

+      .. attr:: max-ram
+         :type: int

+         Maximum ram usable from this pool.
+This can be used to limit the amount of ram allocated by nodepool.
+If not defined nodepool can use as much ram as the kubernetes backend allows.

+      .. attr:: max-resources
+         :type: dict
+         :default: unlimited

+         A dictionary of other quota resource limits applicable to this pool.
+Arbitrary limits may be supplied with the :attr:`providers.[openshift].pools.labels.extra-resources` attribute.

       .. attr:: default-label-cpu
          :type: int